TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 dst brown and then press [Ren] and file manual.txt on SDCard is renamed usermanual.txt.
 If MacroEditor is closed when string is sent then use the history Pad [h] to access the serial string.

+Note D: New third option via [UDM] -> "Mod" key in MacroEditor to force the use of the Modifier byte for Control, Shift, Alt and Gui keys, instead of one or more of the 6 available HID simultaneous keycode slots.

-Note D: Rename and Remove Macro works for large files > 200 bytes, List will show the first 10 bytes and "LF" for the large file size, but Copy and Send Macro only works on files < 200 bytes.
+Note E: Rename and Remove Macro works for large files > 200 bytes, List will show the first 10 bytes and "LF" for the large file size, but Copy and Send Macro only works on files < 200 bytes.

-Note E: m,s,t macros with numbers 25-99 can be entered and saved as well - set the source or target to a, then press [Num] to increase the displayed number to any number between 25-99, then press either ] or [Dst] for m, s, or t, and the constructed macro can then be executed [EXE] and saved [Up], or to only save with no execution, press the Macroeditor [Sav] key.
+Note F: m,s,t macros with numbers 25-99 can be entered and saved as well - set the source or target to a, then press [Num] to increase the displayed number to any number between 25-99, then press either ] or [Dst] for m, s, or t, and the constructed macro can then be executed [EXE] and saved [Up], or to only save with no execution, press the Macroeditor [Sav] key.